Greece Moments Greece Moments

 Culture at the Apollon Theatre on Syros

 In summer, it’s worth taking a detour to the city beach of Vaporia.
-This is where the Ciel Beach Bar with a great view of Ermoupoli and the magnificent church of Agios Nikolaos.
-You can refresh yourself in the cool water on the rugged coast via boarding ladders.
+This is where you’ll find the Ciel Beach Bar, with a great view of Ermoupoli and the magnificent church of Agios Nikolaos.
+You can cool off in the water along the rugged coast via boarding ladders.

 insel syros ermoupolis vaporia